jgordon/axioms/axioms/14 Space.md

   (iff (equalAngle v1 v2) (equalAngle v2 v1)))
 ```

-The equality of angles is reflexive.
+The equality of angles is transitive.

 ```
 (forall (v1 v2 v3)
   (if (and (equalAngle v1 v2) (equalAngle v2 v3))
       (equalAngle v1 v3)))
 ```

+A "greater than" relation can be defined in a similar manner.

 We say the angle of vertex v1 is greater than the angle of vertex v2
 whenever the base of the angle of v1 is greater than the base of the angle